OpenNebula/docs/source/deployment_guide/data_center_federation/overview.rst

 Other Services
 ================================================================================

 Although a single Sunstone server can connect to different Zones, all the other OpenNebula services will only work with the local Zone resources.
-This includes the :ref:`Scheduler <schg>`, the :ref:`Public Cloud Servers <introc>`, :ref:`OneFlow <oneapps_overview>`, and :ref:`OneGate <onegate_overview>`.
+This includes the :ref:`Scheduler <schg>`, :ref:`OneFlow <oneapps_overview>`, and :ref:`OneGate <onegate_overview>`.

 How Should I Read This Chapter
 ================================================================================